2024 UFL season: Players

-Players will report to training camp February 23, 2024.
+Players reported to training camp February 23, 2024.
 Each team carried 75-men rosters to training camp and trimmed them down to 58 by March 10, 2024.
 Final roster cuts took place on March 23, 2024, with regular-season rosters set at 50 (45 active on game day).
 The minimum stay on injured reserve will be for five games, while a season-ending injured reserve designation guarantees player a camp invitation the following season.

 While the UFL embraced more of a "developmental league" mentality, they're also targeting veteran backup-type players, with Johnston saying: "there are a lot of guys who are at peace that their NFL window has closed, but they love the camaraderie of the locker room.
 They love the day-to-day grind...
 That's been the really inspiring thing to me, is there is a number of guys in our league who just love the game and want to keep playing it as long as they can.
 Players that have three or four years in the NFL and want to kind of rewrite that narrative, the way that they're being viewed by front office's in the NFL, they want an opportunity to come into the UFL and change that narrative".

 Before week three, after several NFL teams approached Panthers K Jake Bates, it was revealed that according to the leagues agreement NFL teams are allowed to contact UFL teams about their players, but cannot directly contact or sign players under contract with the UFL until after the UFL season ended.